solidi/writing/25-be-amazing-in-your-new-engineering-role.md

 **Meet with your manager and discuss expectations.** As you learn about the people, work to understand expectations with your manager.
 Establish rapport by asking questions.
 Being on the same page is incredibly essential.

 **Don't know a particular technology?
 Learn by watching.** As you start in the codebase, you will encounter technology that you may not have experience in.
-Build awareness by actively learning that technology through sites like LinkedIn learning or Pluralsight.
+Build awareness by actively learning that technology through sites like video learning sites.
 A short 30-minute course will accelerate your understanding and drive.

 **Spend time learning the product.** Dogfooding your product is an excellent technique to understand the value you will eventually add.
 Having the product domain understanding will give you an extraordinary chance to contribute effectively.
 As a stretch, [offer to demo](https://dev.to/solidi/how-to-crush-your-next-team-demo-2bb5) product work at the next showcase.